Cannedfood/stx/Readme.md

 	- Enable totally work in progress, pretty much unusable features

 ## License
-The code is lincensed under the MIT license, see License.txt
+The code is licensed under the MIT license, see License.txt

 ## Building